- Itineraries & road trip ideas

 Messolongi bottarga, dried grey mullet roe, is prized the world over.
 Under the Turks, the Sublime Porte in Constantinople consumed it all.
 Now you too can taste this briny treat, a unique product of Greece, which some prefer to caviar.

-The creation of this leafy garden commemorating the heroes of the Greek War of Independence of 1821 was one of the first acts of the Capodistrias government in 1830.
-Here, you’ll see the tombs of many renowned patriots as well as that of Lord Byron.
+The creation of this leafy garden commemorating the heroes of the Greek War of Independence of 1821 was one of the first acts of the Capodistrias government (the first in Greece) in 1830.
+Here, you’ll see the tombs of many renowned patriots, as well as that of Lord Byron.
 Afterwards, you’ll want to visit the Museum of History and Art, in a handsome neoclassical building of 1932 and the Folklore Museum.

 This smaller town 12km from Messolongi has its own lagoon and getting there along the coast road is its own reward.
 Besides flamingos feeding in the marshes, you’ll see miles of salt flats and impressive ‘white’ salt pyramids that produce much of Greece’s sodium chloride.

 The town is squeezed onto the island that separates the two lagoons.
-And when you’re finished admiring the exotic colours of the marsh grasses, the boats, birds and beasts, don’t forget to have an unforgettable seafood feast at one of the waterside tavernas.
-Specialities include butterflied grilled gray mullet (petali), grilled or baked eel and shellfish in season.
+And when you’re finished admiring the exotic colours of the marsh grasses, boats, birds and beasts, don’t forget to have a seafood feast at one of the waterside tavernas.
+Specialities include butterflied grilled grey mullet (petali), grilled or baked eel and shellfish in season.

-From a distance the figures on the 5km causeway that connects the Tourlida islet with terra firma look as though they’re on a tightrope.
+From a distance, the figures on the 5km causeway that connects the Tourlida islet with terra firma look as though they’re on a tightrope.
 This strip was constructed in 1885 and is always lined with anglers.
 At day’s end, the place is magical.
-When the sun dips into the still waters, it gilds everything with an indescribable golden light – it’s one of the most beautiful sunsets you’ll ever see in Greece.
-Along the way, you’ll encounter a series of attractions, like flat-bottomed boats, rickety fishing huts balancing on stilts over the water, Kleisova Island with its church, and the Black Salt flats and ‘mountain’.
+When the sun dips into the still waters, it gilds everything with an indescribable golden light – one of the most beautiful sunsets you’ll ever see in Greece.
+Along the way, you’ll encounter a series of attractions, like flat-bottomed boats, rickety fishing huts balancing on stilts over the water, and Kleisova Island with its church and the Black Salt flats.